Improving Your Serviced Accommodation Unit

 There was an ice maker, but unfortunately they’ve not put any water in the ice maker, so there’s no ice available.
 Little details like this would actually make it a lot better.

-Lastly, The owners of this property didn’t think to put a lot of cutlery in the drawers.
+Lastly, the owners of this property didn’t think to put a lot of cutlery in the drawers.
 I had to open the dishwasher and take them out myself which is a shame.
 I would suggest always making these little changes to your accommodation, as they make your guests feel looked after.

 I now want to talk about the bathroom and bedroom of this Serviced Accommodation unit.
 Small towels were used, and I think you should definitely have bigger towers for the bathroom.
 They left toiletries for us to use which is great and plenty of extra toilet roll, which is important.